collabdotcloud/docs.collab.cloud/docs/users/desktop-plugins-windows.md

 ### Where to find the software

-The Desktop Connector for Windows can be found on our [Downloads page](https://downloads.collab.cloud)
+The Desktop Connector for Windows can be found on our [here](https://docs.collab.cloud/help/downloads/)

 ### How to install the software